 If done correctly your folder should contain the following files:

 Download and install Anaconda which is an open source Python distribution favoured heavily by data scientists.

 Once the installation has finished, open the Anaconda Prompt

 Once open you’ll be greeted with this screen:

-The first thing we need to do is to change directory to where we places the files downloaded from github.
+The first thing we need to do is change the directory to where we placed the files downloaded from github.
 (I find the easiest way to do this on Windows, is to navigate to the folder using Windows Explorer and copying the location).

 Navigate to the folder containing your files by typing:

 Next we need to install all the required libraries to make the script work.
 Copy and paste them into the command prompt one at a time.